 06.01 General

-The NPUF CIP provides the inspection requirements for selectively assessing the adequacy of NPUF construction activities.
-This includes the implementation of the ’s QA program, performance of pre-operational tests, and development of operational programs that needed for operation of the NPUF.
-Emphasis is placed on the inspection of SSCs that are important to safety.
+The NPUF CIP provides the inspection requirements for selectively assessing the adequacy of NPUF procurement, manufacturing, and onsite construction activities.
+This includes the implementation of the permit holder’s QA program, performance of pre-operational tests, and development of operational programs that are needed for operation of the NPUF.
+Emphasis is placed on the inspection of SSCs and activities that are important to safety.

-Emphasis is also placed on the oversight of principal contractors who are performing IROFS (if applicable) or safety-related activities.
-Inspections will evaluate if contractors are implementing an acceptable QA program in accordance with the QA program.
-The inspection program should include direct inspections as necessary to determine whether the elements of the license’s QA program are being effectively implemented throughout all stages of construction, including equipment fabrication, assembly installation, and .
+Emphasis is also placed on the permit holder’s oversight of principal contractors who are performing IROFS-related (if applicable) or safety-related activities.
+Inspections will evaluate if contractors are implementing an acceptable QA program in accordance with the permit holder’s QA program.
+The inspection program should include direct inspections as necessary to determine whether the elements of the license’s QA program are being effectively implemented throughout all stages of construction, including equipment fabrication, assembly, installation, and testing.

-06.02 NPUF Facility Specific Assessment and Review Group (FSARG
+06.02 NPUF Facility Specific Assessment and Review Group (FSARG)

-For NPUFs that are designed to process irradiated material or (e.g., a radioisotope production facility), an FSARG may be assigned to assist with the program.
-An FSARG is an advisory group comprised of representatives from NRR, NMSS, Region II.
-The purpose of the FSARG is to assist in development and implementation of the inspection program to verify that the construction of the NPUF is completed in accordance with applicable regulatory requirements.
-The FSARG may also assist in determining if sufficient inspection has been performed to determine if the construction inspection program is complete for the facility.
-The NRR representative responsible for coordinating group activities.
+For NPUFs that are designed to process irradiated material or special nuclear material (e.g., a radioisotope production facility), an FSARG may be assigned to assist NPUF construction project inspectors and their management with the oversight program.
+An FSARG is an advisory group comprised of representatives from NRR, NMSS, and Region II.
+The purpose of the FSARG is to assist inspection staff in development and implementation of the inspection program to verify that the construction of the NPUF is completed in accordance with applicable regulatory requirements.
+The FSARG may also assist inspection staff in determining if sufficient inspection has been performed to determine if the construction inspection program is complete for the facility.
+The NRR representative is responsible for coordinating group activities.

 06.03 Inspection Planning and Scheduling Considerations

-The NPUF construction inspection schedule should be based on the ’s construction schedule and should be modified and updated periodically during the entire construction period.
+The NPUF construction inspection schedule should be based on the permit holder’s construction schedule and should be modified and updated periodically during the entire construction period.

-Inspections should normally be announced, coordinated, and scheduled with the such that the efficiency and effectiveness of the inspection effort are enhanced and unnecessary burden to the is minimized.
+Inspections should normally be announced, coordinated, and scheduled with the permit holder such that the efficiency and effectiveness of the inspection effort are enhanced and unnecessary burden to the permit holder is minimized.
 However, as appropriate, inspections of various construction activities may be scheduled as unannounced inspections.

 Emphasis should be placed on early identification of problems.
 Inspections will be conducted periodically throughout construction.
 Comprehensive construction program reviews aimed at determining underlying causes and extent of problem areas should be conducted if significant deficiencies occur.
 Inspection depth and frequencies may be expanded to assure problem areas have been corrected.
-Corrective action programs are essential to effective resolution of deficiencies Inspection effort should be planned to specifically evaluate corrective action program effectiveness.
+Corrective action programs are essential to effective resolution of deficiencies.
+Inspection effort should be planned to specifically evaluate corrective action program effectiveness.
 Refer to appendix C of this IMC for further guidance on evaluating the effectiveness of corrective action programs.

-Region II will develop, maintain, and implement an inspection schedule for NPUF projects.
+NRR, Region II, and other inspection organizations as applicable, will coordinate to develop, maintain, and implement an inspection schedule for NPUF construction projects.
 The schedule will include the scope and the inspection procedures that will be used for the inspections.
 The list of procedures used for conducting inspections is provided in appendix A of this IMC.
-The schedule will provide flexibility to address emerging issues that require additional inspection efforts, receipt of allegations, or changes in scheduled activities by the .
+The schedule will provide flexibility to address emerging issues that require additional inspection efforts, receipt of allegations, or changes in scheduled activities by the permit holder.

 06.04 Inspection and Technical Personnel Considerations